 Faculty | Vanessa B. Beasley

-VANESSA BEASLEY is Associate Professor of Communication Studies and Dean of the Martha Rivers Ingram Commons.
+VANESSA BEASLEY is Associate Professor of Communication Studies and Associate Provost and Dean of Residential Faculty.
 Her primary research interests include presidential rhetoric, U.S. political communication, and rhetorical criticism and theory.

 B.A., Vanderbilt University, 1988